Primary Health Properties Updates on Assura Takeover Offer - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-The latest announcement is out from Primary Health Properties plc R.E.I.T ( (GB:PHP) ).
+An update from Primary Health Properties plc R.E.I.T ( (GB:PHP) ) is now available.

-Primary Health Properties PLC has announced an update on the acceptance levels of its recommended takeover offer for Assura Plc.
-As of the announcement date, PHP has received valid acceptances for approximately 1.22% of Assura’s issued ordinary share capital.
-Assura shareholders are encouraged to accept the revised offer by 12 August 2025.
-The takeover aims to expand PHP’s portfolio and strengthen its position in the healthcare property market.
-The completion of this acquisition could have significant implications for stakeholders, enhancing PHP’s market presence and operational capabilities.
+Primary Health Properties PLC has announced an update on its takeover offer for Assura PLC, with PHP set to acquire the entire issued share capital of Assura.
+As of August 5, 2025, PHP has received valid acceptances for 3.13% of Assura’s shares.
+Assura shareholders are urged to accept the revised offer by August 12, 2025, to participate in the Mix and Match Facility, which allows for share allocation adjustments.
+This acquisition is expected to enhance PHP’s market position in the healthcare property sector.

-The most recent analyst rating on (GB:PHP) stock is a Buy with a £104.00 price target.
+The most recent analyst rating on (GB:PHP) stock is a Hold with a £95.00 price target.
 To see the full list of analyst forecasts on Primary Health Properties plc R.E.I.T stock, see the GB:PHP Stock Forecast page.

 Spark’s Take on GB:PHP Stock